Investigating potential benefits of future sub-L1 missions with STEREO-A: Introduction

 \section{Introduction}

-One persistent challenge in space weather forecasting is known as the $B_z$ problem \cite<e.g.>[]{vourlidas2019review}, which refers to the current inability to reliably predict the north–south component (i.e. $B_z$) of the interplanetary magnetic field (IMF) more than one hour in advance.
+One persistent challenge in space weather forecasting is known as the $B_z$ problem \cite<e.g.>[]{kilpua2019review,vourlidas2019review}.
+This refers to our current inability to predict the north-south component (i.e., $B_z$) of the interplanetary magnetic field (IMF) more than an hour in advance, not least because the magnetic field orientations of large-scale solar wind structures, such as coronal mass ejections (CMEs), cannot be reliably determined from remote observations as of yet.
 The orientation of $B_z$ plays a critical role in governing the amount of energy and mass transferred from the solar wind into Earth’s magnetosphere.
 When $B_z$ is directed southward, it can reconnect with the oppositely directed geomagnetic field at the dayside magnetopause, enabling enhanced solar wind–magnetosphere coupling.
 This enhanced coupling leads to energy and plasma injection into the magnetosphere, driving disturbances known as geomagnetic storms \cite<e.g.>[and references therein]{gonzalez1994}.

-To probe the IMF directly and hence estimate any pending geomagnetic disturbances, we use in situ observations from spacecraft positioned at the first Sun-Earth Lagrangian point (L1), located about 0.01~au upstream (sunward) of Earth.
+To probe the IMF directly and hence estimate any pending geomagnetic disturbances, we use in situ observations from spacecraft positioned at the first Sun--Earth Lagrangian point (L1), located about 0.01~au upstream (sunward) of Earth.
 Some of these spacecraft, namely the Advanced Composition Explorer \cite<ACE;>[]{stone1998ace} and the NOAA-operated Deep Space Climate Observatory \cite<DSCOVR;>[]{dscovr}, transmit IMF and plasma data in real time, with a delay of only a few minutes.
 Depending on the speed of the measured structure in the solar wind, measurements taken at L1 give us a lead time of 10 to 60 minutes until the structure reaches Earth.
 As 10 to 60~minutes is not much time to take any preventive measures, a solution could be to position spacecraft even closer to the Sun than L1, referred to as sub-L1 monitors \cite{lindsay1999dst}.
-The idea of using spacecraft ahead of L1 to improve the forecast lead time has been around for some time and was addressed in previous (review) papers \cite<e.g.,>{vourlidas2019review,morley2020}.
+The idea of using spacecraft ahead of L1 to improve the forecast lead time has been around for some time and was addressed in previous (review) papers \cite<e.g.,>{vourlidas2019review,morley2020,palmerio2025_commentary_weiler}.